SciML/Optimization.jl/docs/src/optimization_packages/manopt.md

 sol = Optimization.solve(prob, opt, sub_problem = (M, q, p, X) -> closed_form_solution!(M, q, L, U, p, X))
 ```

-This example is based on the [example](https://juliamanifolds.github.io/ManoptExamples.jl/stable/examples/Riemannian-mean/) in the Manopt and https://doi.org/10.1007/s10107-022-01840-5. -->
+This example is based on the [example](https://juliamanifolds.github.io/ManoptExamples.jl/stable/examples/Riemannian-mean/) in the Manopt and [Weber and Sra'22](https://doi.org/10.1007/s10107-022-01840-5).

 The following example is adapted from the Rayleigh Quotient example in ManoptExamples.jl.
 We solve the Rayleigh quotient problem on the Sphere manifold: